Legacy SEMP

 The SEMP v1 Request Over Message Bus, when enabled for a Message VPN, can give a client application access to show User EXEC commands, client Admin EXEC commands, and distributed cache Admin EXEC commands within the Message VPN that the client application is connected to.
 Unless a Message VPN has been designated as the Management Message VPN, an application may only request data through show commands and run administration commands for the Message VPN to which it is connected.
 The event broker will reject any requests for information about any managed object not contained in that Message VPN.

 By default, the SEMP v1 data that is sent between a client application and an event broker through a connected Session is transmitted as plain text.
 However, it is also possible to establish a secure Session that uses TLS/SSL protocols to encrypt the SEMP v1 data.
-For information on specific TLS/SSL Session properties and how to establish a secure Session, refer to Creating Secure Sessions for the Solace enterprise APIs and/or Important Connection Properties for the Solace JMS API.
+For information on specific TLS/SSL Session properties and how to establish a secure Session, see Creating Secure Sessions for the PubSub+ Messaging APIs and/or Important Connection Properties for the PubSub+ Messaging API for JMS.

 SEMP v1 on software event brokers does not support TLSv1.0.